 The minor in Health Services Administration requires that students take at least 15 credits that must include HSCI 190, MGMT 101, and MGMT 350.
 Students then choose at least two of the following: HSCI 425, HSCI 430, and/or HSCI 435.

-Declaring a minor is easy: Simply access the Application to Declare a Minor and contact our department at 516.686.3803 to arrange to have the form signed.
+Declaring a minor is easy: Simply access the Application to Declare a Minor and contact our department at 516.686.3803 to arrange to

 Curriculum Requirements for Undergraduate Minor in Health Sciences